Feature-Based Software Design Pattern Detection: Study Design

 \subsubsection{Data Labelling}

-We built an online tool using Node/Angular JS, called \textit{CodeLabeller} to label both corpora via crowd knowledge.
-Each file is labelled by three annotators, ensuring that they have at least 2 years of programming experience in Java language and different design patterns.
-To further simplify the annotation process we labelled both Abstract Factory and Factory Method patterns as \textit{'Factory'} pattern in the reference set. \textit{'None'} labelled files are those that do not implement or contain any standard design patterns.
-If a pattern comprises of more than one file, for example, a Fa\c{c}ade pattern which comprises of both interface and implementation - the raters are asked to label both files as Fa\c{c}ade pattern.
+We use an online tool \textit{CodeLabeller} that is built using Node and Angular JavaScript languages to label both corpora via crowd knowledge.
+Each file in the corpora is labelled by at least three annotators, who have at least 2 years of programming experience in Java programming language, applied design patterns in the projects they have worked on, and taught software engineering and related units at the university level.
+We have asked the faculty members, postgraduate and doctoral students majoring in Software Engineering and Computer Science at the Faculty of IT, Monash University to label the corpora through our online tool.
+Some files are labelled as \textit{'None'}, which means that they do not implement or contain any of the design patterns.
+We added None files in our corpus solely to check how well our classifier identifies files that do not contain a design pattern.
+Furthermore, if a pattern is implemented in more than one file, all the files that are part of the pattern are labelled with the respective pattern.
+For example, a Fa\c{c}ade pattern has two files: interface and implementation, both of which are labelled as Fa\c{c}ade.

-\textbf{Raters Agreement:} Labelling (or annotation) is a subjective process and there is possibility that a file is labelled differently by different annotators.
-Following a similar approach to \citet{Nazar:2016}, we perform a Cohen's Kappa Test~\citep{Cohen:1960} to measure the level of agreement among annotators.
-For the DPD$_F$ corpus, the kappa K-value is \textit{0.68}, showing a medium to high level of agreement among raters~\citep{Cohen:1960,Carletta:1996}.
+\textbf{Raters Agreement:} Labelling is a subjective process and there is a possibility that a file is labelled differently by different annotators.
+Following a similar approach to \citep{Nazar:2016}, we perform a Cohen's Kappa Test~\citep{Cohen:1960} to measure the level of agreement among annotators.
+For the DPD$_F$ corpus, the kappa K-value is \textit{0.74}, showing a medium to high level of agreement among raters~\citep{Cohen:1960,Carletta:1996}.
+We have not calculated the Kappa value for the benchmark corpus.